JulzDave/Schematics-Extension/README.md

 This is an installer for the custom Mataf schematics.

 ## Features
 `Mataf Schematics` is a workflow tool that applies transformations to your newly created projects.
-It is designed to improve your development productivity by adding scaffolding to your project, including best practices with security in mind. <br />
+It is designed to improve your development productivity by adding scaffolding to your project, including both best practices and security in mind.
 - Amongst the differnt features, `Mataf Schematics` adds support for:
    - Swagger OpenAPI Specification
    - GZIP Compression